 Do you believe it?
 Will you believe it?

 The Kingdom of God Must Still be Preached Today

-In the Matthew 24 (and 25) Olivet Prophecy, Christ was asked about those events that would be the signs of His Second Coming and the end of the world (age).
+In the Matthew 24 (and 25) Olivet Prophecy, Christ was asked about those events that would be the signs of His Coming to Jerusalem and the end of the world (age).
 He answered that a number of different trends and conditions would occur first.

 Some history: The knowledge of the true gospel was restored by Herbert W. Armstrong (1892-1986).
-It had not been preached to the world for almost 19 centuries until Mr. Armstrong began preaching it in January 1934, as the Matthew 24:14 prophecy began to unfold.
+It had not been preached to the world for almost 19 centuries until Mr. Armstrong began preaching it in January 1934.
 Understand!
 Not since the first century had the world as a whole heard this message.
 Throughout a 52-year ministry, until his death in 1986, God used Mr. Armstrong to reach hundreds of millions with this understanding.
 It was this man who taught me the true gospel and under whom I was trained to be able to take this same message to the world.